How to Protect the Safety of Vulnerable Road Users

 Pass people with safety.
 Three feet is a huge minimum, right?
 Give a cyclist or any vulnerable road user as much room as you safely can to pass them.
 Don’t surprise them—don’t hit your horn.
 Even a friendly beep can be a scary thing for a cyclist that can lead to a problem.

 Recognize that cyclists sometimes aren’t as far to the side of the roadway as you would like because the side is littered with things that present risks to cyclists that are not risks to drivers: a poor drainage grate, a piece of glass, a pothole that your car wouldn’t notice.
-They’re not out there in the roadway just to cause you a headache.
+They’re not out in the roadway just to cause you a headache.

 Dial back the aggression of isolation that we get inside of our cars.
 And all of us get it. … Be tuned in that cyclists exist.
-This is true for motorcyclists, skateboarders, pedestrians.
+This is true for motorcyclists, skateboarders, and pedestrians.
 Think about the existence of those folks, and you will notice them more often.
 It’s just a matter of changing our mentality and changing our focus.
 Creating safety for cyclists out there, there’s no single prong.

 Are There Any Common Misconceptions You Get From Drivers or Cyclists About One Another?

-It only takes on driver to make your ride scary.
+It only takes one driver to make your ride scary.
 The same is true on the other side: People say cyclists are all crazy; they’ll pass 500 cyclists, and one will be a jerk.
 And that is what they use to define cyclists.
 There are bad actors in each group, and we are often defined by our bad actors.

 If you’ve been involved in a pedestrian collision or motor vehicle crash, reach out to an experienced personal injury attorney in Idaho.
 For more information on taking legal action for serious injuries resulting from traffic crashes, pedestrian crashes, or bicyclist fatalities, please see our overview on motor accidents and traffic law.